Tipoff scheduled for 6 p.m.

-Kim Austin Mbadinga-Nzamba begins her second season with Colorado State women's basketball as the director of operations for the Rams.
-She previously served as the recruiting coordinator in her first season with the Rams.
+Kim Austin Mbadinga-Nzamba begins her third season with Colorado State women's basketball as the director of operations for the Rams.
+She previously served as the recruiting coordinator in her first season at Colorado State.

 Austin Mbadinga-Nzamba returned to her alma mater after six seasons as an assistant coach at Rice.

 While at Rice, Austin Mbadinga-Nzamba served as the staff's recruiting coordinator and worked with the Owl's perimeter players.
 She also oversaw the student-athletes academic progress in conjunction with the athletic academic advising team and compliance with the NCAA Clearinghouse and NCAA by-laws.

 She joined the Rice staff after serving as an assistant at Southern Polytechnic State in Marietta, Ga.
 At the NAIA school, Austin Mbadinga-Nzamba coached the post players in addition to serving as recruiting coordinator, scheduling coordinator and supervisor for weight training and conditioning.